 If you answered “yes” to a few or many of the questions above, you share a lot of things in common with those in the grip of depression.
 Quite frankly, you are not alone.
 Many people we have counseled have experienced bouts of depression, times of great sadness, and just not feeling themselves.
 Sometimes overwhelming stress can take its toll on your mind and body adding to your depression.
 If you are thinking about asking for help — to seek out hope, to feel good, be more optimistic, confident, willing to find peace for yourself and new ways to cope with life, this is your opportunity to get the help you need.
 There is hope.

 Therapy is a place to sort out the difficulties of life, discover and uncover healthy ways of coping with unforeseen circumstances and reclaim a sense of well-being and confidence in you as a human being.
-You are why we do what we do…to help you and others work through your depression, anger, fears, and grief toward more health, healing, and well-being.
+Importantly, you are why we do what we do…to help you and others work through your depression, anger, fears, and grief toward more health, healing, and well-being.

 We have found that being sad, anxious, feeling stress, anger, or at times regret, are recognizable responses.
 Further, feelings related to things that are traumatic, difficult, or awkward keeps people off balance.
 Also, in times of intense situations or relationships, people find themselves in a fight, flight or freeze approach.
 Through our counseling experiences, we have met with many many people who have had these and other responses and feelings when they come to therapy.
 In other words, what you are experiencing, many others are right there with you.

 There may be questions you may have, things that may keep you from seeking therapy or following through with coming.
 So, let’s take a look at some of these questions.